 Turkmenistan is located in the South-West of Central Asia.
 It borders Kazakhstan in the North, Uzbekistan in the North-East, the Islamic Republic of Afghanistan in the South-East and the Islamic Republic of Iran in the South.
-Turkmenistan also possesses a maritime façade with the Caspian Sea in the West.
-The country is administratively divided into five regions (welayatlar) Akhal, Balkan, Dashoguz, Lebapand Mary and one district for the capital-city: Ashgabat.
+Turkmenistan also possesses a maritime façade with the Caspian Sea to the West.
+The country is administratively divided into five regions (welayatlar) Akhal, Balkan, Dashoguz, Lebapand Mary and the district for the capital-city, Ashgabat.

-The transport network in Turkmenistan is limited due to landscape geographical morphology: over 80% of the country is covered by the Karakum dry desert.
-The almost 3 000 km railway network is composed of two main lines stretching from West to East and one North-South line.
-The road network comprises 24 000 km of roads which connect the five regions together.
-Turkmenbashi is the main international port of the country and an important gateway for all the Central Asia countries.
-It is therefore of decisive importance for TRACECA interests.
+The transport network in Turkmenistan is limited due to geographical morphology: over 80% of the country is covered by the Karakum dry desert.
+The approximately 3,500 km railway network is composed of two main lines stretching from West to East and two North-South lines.
+The road network comprises 24,000 km of roads that connect the five regions together.
+Turkmenbashi is the main international port for the country and serves as an important gateway for all Central Asia countries.
+It is therefore of great importance for TRACECA interests.

-Due to its strategic location and its membership in various regional and international organisations (CIS, ECO, IMO, OSJD, UNECE, UNESCAP) Turkmenistan is crossed by several international transport corridors:
+Due to its strategic location, Turkmenistan is crossed by several international transport corridors:

 - TRACECA corridor

 - OSJD corridors VI and X

-- CAREC Corridors II and III
+- CAREC corridors II and III

-The TRACECA program was launched in 1993 as one of the component of intergovernmental TACIS program.
-In spite of the fact that Turkmenistan did not join TRACECA and did not sign the basic Multilateral Agreement (MLA) on the development of transport corridor Europe - Caucasus - Asia, it took and keeps taking an active part in TRACECA activity.
-TACIS (TACIS office is permanently closed in Turkmenistan, now Europa House is the organization dealing with European projects) enjoys a remarkable fame in Turkmenistan and is highly praised for all the training and vocational programs it supports locally.
+The TRACECA Program was launched in 1993 as one of the components of the intergovernmental TACIS programme.
+In spite of the fact that Turkmenistan did not join TRACECA, and did not sign the Basic Multilateral Agreement (MLA) on the development of transport corridor Europe-Caucasus-Asia, it took and continues to take an active part in TRACECA activity.

-Since 1995 Turkmenistan was involved in 26 projects of technical assistance dealing with technical and institutional issues.
+Since 1995, Turkmenistan has been involved in 26 technical assistance projects that deal with technical and institutional issues.
 Three investment projects, financed by the European Union, were implemented in Turkmenistan:

-- Container services between Baku and Turkmenbashi, 1998-1999, 2.65 M euros; - Cargo and container handling equipment for the cotton export logistics centre near Bukhara (Uzbekistan), and for the seaports of Baku (Azerbaijan), Turkmenbashi (Turkmenistan), Poti (Georgia) and Iliychevsk (Ukraine), 1998-1999, 56.825 M euros; - Supply of navigational aid equipment, 2003, 1.6 M euros.
+- Container services between Baku and Turkmenbashi, 1998-1999 (EUR 2.65 M). - Cargo and container handling equipment for the cotton export logistics centre near Bukhara (Uzbekistan), and for the seaports of Baku (Azerbaijan), Turkmenbashi (Turkmenistan), Poti (Georgia) and Iliychevsk (Ukraine), 1998-1999 (EUR 56.825 M) - Supply of navigational aid equipment, 2003 (EUR 1.6 M).